kelli-gallacher/population-doubling/README.md

  - Retrieved

 ## &#128200; Output
 After successful running of the script, you should see the following output.

-All images will be saved to your working directory.
+All images will be saved to your working directory with the default names :

+ - cumulative_pdl_comparison.png
+ - cumulative_pdl_both conditions.png
+ - regression_cumulative_pdl_both conditions.png

-See [Options](#addtional-options) for customisation of appearance and file name(s).
+See [Options](https://github.com/kelli-gallacher/population-doubling/tree/main?tab=readme-ov-file#addtional-options) for customisation of appearance and file name(s).

 **1. A graph comparing the cumulative PDL for both conditions**